Fatbet Casino Review: Smooth, Secure Payments Tailored for Aussies

 KYC: The Joys of Proving You’re You

 If you hate paperwork, steel yourself-KYC will hunt you down eventually.
-Here's how it played out for me:
+It seems to be getting stricter too.
+Here’s how it played out for me and what others are saying:

 Pro tip: Sort your KYC soon after your first deposit, not when you’ve just scored a win-waiting ruins the buzz.
 For more on how your personal info is handled, the privacy policy is worth a squiz.